The Ebionite Gnostics, the Sabbath Day, and the Apostle Paul

 John in his epistles declares the teachings of the Ebionites to be the "unpardonable" sin which denies the equal and full divinity of both the Father and the Son and denies the propitiatory atonement of Christ.
 It is because of their ignoring this historical context of the apostolic epistles that the majority of the present day "evangelicals" are painting the apostles as being Antinomians against the Ten Commandments and especially the Sabbath.

-The law of God as the standard of righteousness and the gospel of God's justification of repentant sinners by His unmerited grace alone through faith alone in the sinless life and atoning death of Christ alone will be upheld by those who are to finish the Protestant Reformation before the coming of the Lord.
+The law of God as the standard of righteousness and the gospel of God's justification of repentant sinners by His unmerited grace alone through faith in the sinless life and atoning death of Christ alone will be upheld by those who are to finish the Protestant Reformation before the coming of the Lord.
 The seventh day Sabbath in the heart of God's law is His emphatic "No!!" to all forms of religious perfectionism on the one hand and secular Darwinian perfectionism on the other hand.
 Christ is both Savior and Lord.
 He saves us from the guilt and the power of sin.
 He becomes the Lord of our life as we obey His commandments in our daily walk of faith.

-The good works of love of the believing repentant saints are still in need of the imputed righteousness of Christ however.
+The good works of love of the believing repentant saints are always in need of the imputed righteousness of Christ however.
 The incense of Christ's imputed righteousness must be the "salt" that is added to every good work, even those good works motivated by the Holy Spirit.
 Paul never intended believers to feel that the Law of God was to be willfully disregarded, including the fourth commandment.
 But to the believer, the Sabbath takes on even more significance.
-The Sabbath day is a sign, not only of God's rest after having created the universe in six days, but also of the rest we have in the finished redemptive work of Jesus .
+The Sabbath day is a sign, not only of God's rest after having created the universe in six days, but also of the "rest" we have in the finished redemptive work of Jesus .
 We "rest" in His perfect sinless life and His atoning death for our sins.
 We celebrate His victory.